projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 at the same time flush & erase physical seed.

-If all security data are identified and put in uncached meomry in a specific deployment, then it is not necessary to prevent guest -> hypervisor attack, since there is nothing useful to be attacked.
+If all security data are identified and put in uncached memory in a specific deployment, then it is not necessary to prevent guest -> hypervisor attack, since there is nothing useful to be attacked.